Sandwich compound: Classes

 Closely related are the metal complexes containing H3C3B2R2 (diborolyl) ligands.

 In addition to these, other sandwich complexes containing purely inorganic ligands are known, such as Fe(C5Me5)(P5) and [(P5)2Ti](2-).

 Half-sandwich compounds

-Monometallic half-sandwich compounds

-Metallocenes including just one facially-bound planar organic ligand instead of two gives rise to a still larger family of half-sandwich compounds.
-The most famous example is probably methylcyclopentadienyl manganese tricarbonyl.
-Such species are occasionally referred to as piano-stool compounds, at least when there are three diatomic ligands in addition to the hydrocarbon "seat" of the piano stool.
-The name derives from the similarity of the structure to such a "stool" with the seat being a facial planar organic compound, such as benzene or cyclopentadiene, and the legs being ligands such as CO or allyl.
+Half sandwich complexes have only one facially-bound planar organic ligand instead of two gives rise to a still larger family of half-sandwich compounds.
+One well studied example is probably methylcyclopentadienyl manganese tricarbonyl.
+Such species are occasionally referred to as piano-stool compounds, at least when there are three diatomic ligands.
+In such cases, the facially-bound planar organic ligand comprises the "seat" of the piano stool.